Health Effects of Doping

 Sport Integrity Australia, together with our anti-doping colleagues from around the world, have created the following resources for athletes and support people to get a better understanding of the risks involved with the use of performance enhancing drugs when they are abused or taken without medical supervision:

 - In collaboration with Drug Free Sport New Zealand, Sport Integrity Australia has released a free 'Health Effects of Doping App' which uses Augmented Reality (AR) to create a unique learning experience to explore the health effects of performance enhancing drugs.
-The app is available in both Google Play and Apple store, just search for — ‘Health Effects of Doping’
+The app is available in both Google Play and the Apple App Store, just search for — ‘Health Effects of Doping’

 - In partnership with the United States Anti-Doping Agency (USADA), we have produced further information and videos to answer common questions about the health and safety risks associated with substances and methods on the WADA Prohibited List.